Complex and Adaptive Dynamical Systems: A Primer

 The forest fires automaton is a very simplified model of real-world forest fires.
 It is formulated on a square lattice with three possible states per cell,

-A tree sampling can grow on every empty cell with probability $p<1$.
-There is no need for nearby parent-trees, as sperms are carried by wind over wide distances.
-Trees don't die in this model, but they catch fire from any burning nearest-neighbor tree.
+A tree {sapling} can grow on every empty cell with probability $p<1$.
+There is no need for nearby parent trees, as sperms are carried by wind over wide distances.
+Trees {do not} die in this model, but they catch fire from any burning nearest neighbor tree.
 The rules are: